Adaptive Rounding (AdaRound)

 Fold Batch Normalization layers

-The following code calls AIMET to fold the BN layers in-place on the given model:
+3.1 Use the following code to call AIMET to fold the BN layers in-place on the given model.

 [ ]: